 We offer the ability to build custom forms to gather info from clients before they come in for their appointment.
-We'll ask the basics already –– first name, last name, phone number, and email.
+We'll ask the basics already — first name, last name, phone number, and email (these are key to organizing your client list and knowing where to send appointment notifications).
 But any other questions are up to you!

 How To Use Intake Forms ⚓

 - Intake forms must be created within Acuity rather than uploading pre-existing documents.
 That way, we know what kind of questions to ask and can save them in a client’s history.

 - If you'd prefer not to build new forms you do have the option to include a link to your pre-existing forms into your confirmation and reminder emails for clients to access after scheduling.

 - You can set forms to be for internal use only.
 These forms will be attached to client’s appointments, but Acuity won’t show the forms to clients, and clients will not be able to fill them out.
 Instead, Acuity users can fill these in from the admin end.
 This is great for things such as SOAP notes or images.

 - You can make a form required by checking the box marked Required.
 When this is checked, the client will not be able to book the appointment and go on to the confirmation page until the field is filled.
 A warning will appear to the client, letting them know that they need to fill in required fields.

 Here's how this field will appear on your Client Scheduling Page if the client doesn't complete the field:

 - If you want your intake form to seamlessly fit into your client info page, leave the Form Name from your intake form blank:

 - You can ask as many questions as you want in each form, but the question itself is limited to 250 characters.
 The description of the form is unlimited, though!